 Q: Is there a pressure sensor?

-A: Yes, the Philips Sonicare ProtectiveClean 4100 comes with a pressure sensor, but it doesn’t give a visible indication, simply reduces power when you press too hard.
+A: Yes, the Philips Sonicare ProtectiveClean 4100 comes with a pressure sensor.
+However, it doesn’t give a visible indication, but simply reduces power when you press too hard.

 Q: Is there Bluetooth?

 A: No, this doesn’t have Bluetooth.

 A: Yes, the Sonicare ProtectiveClean 4100 electric toothbrush has an inbuilt timer.
 So it will indicate every 30 seconds that it is time to shift to another quadrant (QuadPacer).